sankarshanmukhopadhyay/Links/README.md

 In terms of the 'village' analogy for the project, the one-word description of the architecture is *gossip*.

-The opportunity in the project comes from giving each entity, (human or otherwise,) efficient access to a reputational asset that is currently scattered across many domains, many channels, and many stores of information.
+The opportunity in the project comes from giving each entity, (human or otherwise,) efficient and networked access to a reputational asset that is currently scattered across many domains, many channels, and many stores of information.
+This is self-consciously similar to the process by which, in the early 1990s, the newly-developed web connected information sources that were previously scattered across the internet.

 ### Bootstrap
 The project envisages sets of reputational strategies that can evolve to any level of sophistication.